 JSSA records its property and equipment at cost, or, if donated, at fair value at the date of donation.
-Depreciation and amortization are recorded on the straight-line basis over the estimated useful lives of the assets, which range from 3 to 40 years.
+Depreciation and amortization are recorded on the straight-line basis over the estimated useful lives of the assets, which range from three to 40 years.
 JSSA capitalizes property and equipment greater than \$1,000, and an estimated useful life of greater than one year.
-Depreciation and amortization expense totaled \$811,072 for the year ended June 30, 2019.
+Depreciation and amortization expense totaled \$839,010 and \$811,072 for the years ended June 30, 2020 and 2019, respectively.